garrandall/popular-music-data/tracks/the-city-is-mine-jay-z-blackstreet.md

 Therefore a world with amnesia won't forget your name You held it down long enough, let me take those reigns And just like your spirit the commision remains
-Niggaz can cross the T's and, dots the I's
+Niggas can cross the T's and, dots the I's
 Now that I got too popular to cop them pies
 I'm takin this rap shit serious, to my demise
 Jay shit's like cake mix, watch me rise